 I was too.

-In this post, I set out to answer all of the major questions you're likely to have about learning Egyptian Arabic, or any other dialect of Arabic.
+In this post, I answer all of the major questions you're likely to have about learning Egyptian Arabic.
+Or any other dialect of Arabic.

 And to help me do this, I've invited Arabic expert Donovan Nagel along, creator of the exciting new Arabic learning site: Talk in Arabic.